The Lytham St Annes Art Collection

 Picture

-In 1847 he left his native Liverpool and moved to Kensington, eventually living in a large house he named 'Lytham House' after his beloved Lytham St Annes in Lancashire where he also had a sizeable residence called 'Starr Hills'.
+In 1847 he left his native Liverpool and moved to Kensington, where he built a large house which he named 'Lytham House' after his beloved Lytham in Lancashire where he had built a sizeable residence called 'Starr Hills' in 1861.
 Nowadays the area of the town around Starr Hills is called ‘Ansdell’ after him – as is a street in Kensington.
+Ansdell also built a home, Moy Lodge, on the banks of Loch Laggan in Scotland, where he painted many Scottish subjects.

-Ansdell was elected Associate of the Royal Academy in 1861 and Royal Academician in 1870.
-He became one of the most successful Victorian sporting artists, collaborating on huge canvases with artists such as Thomas Creswick (1811–1869) and William Powell Frith (1819–1909), placing the animals into their landscapes.
+Between 1840 and 1885 Ansdell exhibited paintings annually at the Royal Academy (149 in all) and also exhibited some 30 canvases at the British Institution.
+He was elected Associate of the Royal Academy in 1861 and Royal Academician in 1870.
+He became one of the most successful Victorian sporting artists, collaborating on huge canvases with artists such as Thomas Creswick (1811–1869) and William Powell Frith (1819–1909), placing his animals into their landscapes.

-Ansdell's output was extremely prolific and hitherto unknown paintings are always coming to light, having been undocumented in family collections since Victorian times.
+Ansdell's output was extremely prolific and hitherto unknown paintings often come to light, having been undocumented in family collections since Victorian times.
 He painted a wide variety of sporting, animal and romantic narrative subjects and was especially noted for his depiction of many breeds of dogs executed in fine, realistic detail with a sound knowledge of the subject.
+A tour de force was his 1842 depiction of The Country Meeting of the Royal Agricultural Society of England at Bristol which featured 127 individual portraits, each painted separately from life.

 He died at Collingwood Tower near Frimley in Surrey, the last mansion he built, which truly reflected his remarkable success as an artist.
 Popular as a person as well as an artist he preferred to be known as a Victorian 'professional artist', being realistic, level-headed and loyal to friends and family.
 He is buried, modestly, in a family plot at Brookwood Cemetery, near Woking in Surrey.